Reconnect To Your Indigenous Roots

 Perspective

 Many of us who were raised in Hispanic, Chicano/a/x or Latino/a/e/x culture have always known that we have Native/Indigenous heritage.
 But we don’t necessarily know what to do about it, if anything.
 We provide perspective about how our quest for belonging and identity are impacted by sexism, white supremacy, capitalism, and attempted genocide.
-And hope that we can come home.
+All within the larger context of hope that reconnecting to our roots is possible.

 Directions

-The way home will be different for each of us.
+Reconnecting to our roots will be different for each of us.
 We are all starting off from a different place, and we will end up in a different one too.
 We each have different layers of identity to think about, psychological and physical places that we need to visit and re-visit, and roads to walk that are ours alone.
-We give people the tools to make their own maps, and find their way back to themselves in community with others.
+We give people the tools to make our own maps to reconnect to our roots.

 Guidance

-‘Coming home’ work is an umbrella term that describes a series of steps that provide some guidance for those who wish to reclaim their Native/Indigenous identity with respect, integrity, and care.
-We guide peoples through lies, hidden truths, and forgotten memories taken from them by oppression, assimilation, and isolation so that they can get the help we all need to find ourselves and home.
+‘Coming home’ work is an umbrella term that describes a series of steps that provide some guidance for those who wish to reclaim our Native/Indigenous identity with respect, integrity, and care.
+We guide people through lies, hidden truths, and forgotten memories taken from us by oppression, assimilation, and isolation so that we can get the help we all need to find ourselves and reconnect to our roots.

 Coaching

-We do coming home work so that we can learn how to behave according to principles, values, and traditions that were taken away from us through forced assimilation and policies of genocide.
+Reconnecting means doing the work so that we can learn how to behave according to principles, values, and traditions that were taken away from us through forced assimilation and policies of genocide.
 Whatever was lost can be reclaimed as long as we are willing to be responsible and accountable community members.
-We coach people as they do coming home work to help them figure out how to put this all into practice along their coming home journey, wherever it takes them.
+We coach people as we do coming home work to help us figure out how to put this all into practice along our reconnection journey, wherever it may lead.

 What People Are Saying About Our Classes